codecrafters-io/build-your-own-redis/stage_descriptions/auth-01-jn4.md

 - In this stage, you can hardcode the response of `ACL USERS` command to be the array `["default"]`.

 - Your server should respond with the `default` user even though no users have been created so far, because Redis always includes a built-in default user in its Access Control List (ACL) system.

-- You don't need to implement the `default` user yet.
-We'll get to that in the later stages.